Cameronsplaze/AWS-ContainerManager/README.md

 - Configure and streamline the [ECS Cotnaienr Agent](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html).
 It says you can/should use the [instance user data](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bootstrap_container_instance.html) to bootstrap it at instance launch time.
 The list of available config options [is here](https://github.com/aws/amazon-ecs-agent/blob/master/README.md#environment-variables).
   - Since this takes place on the instance, things like `ECS_IMAGE_PULL_BEHAVIOR` won't help us.
 (You loose the cache the second the instance spins down anyways).
 If this is true, you might have to look into ECR cache storage instead.
+    - ECR has a new `Pull through Cache` setting and [cdk construct](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecr.CfnPullThroughCacheRule.html) that might help here.
+If you use Docker or Github though, you're required to setup auth for it.
+So make this an optional parameter if this path works out, but definitely test manually if you even see a speedup doing this.
   - Set `ECS_DISABLE_IMAGE_CLEANUP=false`, since the instances are short-lived anyways.
   - Look into if security flags help us, like: `ECS_DISABLE_PRIVILEGED`, `ECS_SELINUX_CAPABLE`, and `ECS_APPARMOR_CAPABLE`.
     - `ECS_DISABLE_PRIVILEGED` is very recommended to set in the hardening guide.